Do you ever leave the store after making a big purchase and think, “I hope I didn’t pay too much for that”?

 Ultimately I think it makes sense to at least give Citi Price Rewind a try on a few big ticket items from the last month.

 Citi Cards with Citi Price Rewind

-If you’re not currently a Citi customer and you’re looking for a card that qualifies, I’ve got a couple for you:
+If you’re not currently a Citi customer and you’re looking for a card that qualifies, I’ve got a couple for you from our partner Citi:

 Citi® Dividend Platinum Select® Visa® Card – This card has a nice balance transfer offer as well, but the rewards program is where this card shines.
 There is even a sign up bonus of $100 after you make $500 in purchases.
-You can earn 5% cash back from Citi on eligible purchases at Hilton portfolio of brands, car rental agencies, movie theaters and amusement parks from 7/1/13 – 9/30/13, upon enrollment, and 1% on everything else.
+You can earn 5% cash back every quarter in must-have categories.
+Right now, on eligible purchases within the Hilton Portfolio, car rental agencies, movie theaters and theme parks from 7/1/14 – 9/30/14.
+Enrollment each quarter is quick and easy.
+Earn 1% cash back on all other purchases.
 Enroll at no additional cost each quarter for new categories that earn additional cash back.
 If I were planning to make a big purchase above $500 in the coming weeks I’d definitely check out this card.
 You’d get the $100 bonus, 5% cash back, and the purchase would qualify for Citi Price Rewind.
+The total cash back earned with the card is $300 per calendar year, excluding the $100 cash back with this offer.
+See Citi Dividend Card Reward Program Information.
 Then, going forward the card would be a great everyday reward card.
 Hard not to like this offer.

 “Disclaimer: This content is not provided or commissioned by the issuer.
 Opinions expressed here are author’s alone, not those of the issuer, and have not been reviewed, approved or otherwise endorsed by the issuer.
 This site may be compensated through the issuer’s Affiliate Program.”